What Is Postpartum Anxiety?

 - Irritability and restlessness: Feeling on edge, easily agitated, or tense.
 It may be challenging to relax or find relief from anxiety.

-- Racing thoughts: A rapid flow of thoughts that are difficult to control, leading to a sense of overwhelm and an inability to focus or concentrate.
+- Racing thoughts: A rapid flow of ideas that are difficult to control, leading to a sense of overwhelm and an inability to focus or concentrate.

 - Sleep disturbances: Difficulty falling or staying asleep, even when physically exhausted.
 Sleep deprivation can further exacerbate anxiety symptoms.